 This Blog Post has been modified from its original based on comments we received from one of our reader, PaulC.
 Thank you Paul for pointing out our error.

 When men with advanced prostate cancer first become castrate resistant (their prostate cancer continues to grow as evidenced by an increasing PSA and or by disease progression on scans), they usually add either abiraterone acetate (Zytiga) or enzalutamide (Xtandi) to their hormone therapy treatment (ADT).
-These second-line drugs, Zytiga and Xtandi, are not used in place of the ADT, but along with the ADT therapy.
+These second-line drugs, Zytiga and Xtandi, are usually not used in place of the ADT, but along with the ADT therapy.

 Why are Zytiga and Xtandi added to ADT and not substituted for ADT?

-By adding Zytiga or Xtandi to the ADT protocol when a man becomes castrate resistant, the prostate cancer will usually positively respond because it is then denied both the testicular and the adrenal androgens.
+By adding Zytiga or Xtandi to the ADT protocol when a man becomes castrate resistant, the prostate cancer will usually respond positively because it is then denied both the testicular and the adrenal androgens.

 By Joel T Nowak, MA, MSW